Hallucinogenic plants in Chinese herbals: Mantuolou: Datura stramonium

-The mantuoluo (曼陀罗 (曼陀羅, màntuóluó, man-t'o-lo) "Datura stramonium; jimsonweed" or "(Buddhism) mandala") contains highly toxic Tropane alkaloids.
+The contains highly toxic Tropane alkaloids.
 Several Datura species were introduced into China from India, and Li Shizhen's 1596 Bencao gangmu was the first herbal to record the medicinal use of flowers and seeds.
 The drug is used in combination with Cannabis sativa and taken with wine as an anesthetic for small operations and cauterizations.
 Li Shizhen personally experimented with jimsonweed and recorded his experience as follows: "According to traditions, it is alleged that when the flowers are picked for use with wine while one is laughing, the wine will cause one to produce laughing movements; and when the flowers are picked while one is dancing, the wine will cause one to produce dancing movements.
 [I have found out] that such movements will be produced when one becomes half-drunk with the wine and someone else laughs or dances to induce these actions."